Raptor007/X-Wing-Revival/README.txt

   Fullscreen: Toggle fullscreen, and set the resolution for fullscreen mode.
     Windowed resolution can be changed by dragging the lower-right corner.

-  FSAA (Antialiasing): Use multiple samples to reduce jagged edges.
+  MSAA (Antialiasing): Use multiple samples to reduce jagged edges.
 Can be GPU-heavy,
     especially when VR is enabled.
+(Renamed from "FSAA" to avoid confusion with FXAA.)

   Vertical Synchronization (VSync): Eliminate tearing by only drawing frames when the
     monitor is ready to refresh.
 Recommended for fast systems, but turning this off is